DiegoLikesPizza/qolhelper/README.md

    - Send Messages in Threads

 ### 3. Server Setup
-1. Create forum channels for each client type and version:
+1. Create forum channels for each listing type:
    - Cheat clients forum (1.8.9)
    - Cheat clients forum (1.21.5)
    - Macro clients forum (1.8.9)
    - Macro clients forum (1.21.5)
    - Legit clients forum (1.8.9)
    - Legit clients forum (1.21.5)
+   - Coin shops forum
+   - Other items/services forum
+2. Create a role for users who can submit listings (optional)
-2. Get the channel IDs for each forum channel
+3. Get the channel IDs for each forum channel and the role ID
-3. Get your server (guild) ID
+4. Get your server (guild) ID

 ### 4. Installation
 1. Clone this repository